 10. Changes to or cancellation of your holiday by us

 We start planning the holidays we offer many months in advance.
 Occasionally, we have to make changes to and correct errors in brochure and other details both before and after bookings have been confirmed and cancel confirmed bookings.
 However, we will not cancel your confirmed booking after your balance due date unless you are in breach of contract (such as failing to pay on time) or we have to do so for reasons outside our control.
 Most changes are minor.
 Occasionally, we have to make a "significant change", which is a change made before departure which, taking account of the information you give us at the time of booking, we can reasonably expect to have a major affect on your holiday.
 All changes which are not "significant" are treated as minor changes for the purposes of these booking conditions.
 Significant changes include the following changes when made before departure; a change of a main hotel to one of a lower quality than that advertised, a change of accommodation location to an area which adversely affects the operation of the itinerary and tour itinerary changes involving a confirmed major destination being left out.
 We will tell you about any significant change or cancellation as soon as possible.
-If there is time to do so before departure we will offer you the choice of the following options:1) Accepting the changed arrangements,2) Purchasing an alternative holiday from us, of a similar standard to that originally booked if available.
+If there is time to do so before departure we will offer you the choice of the following options: 1) Accepting the changed arrangements, 2) Purchasing an alternative holiday from us, of a similar standard to that originally booked if available.
 We will offer you at least one alternative holiday of equivalent or higher standard.
 If the holiday specifically offered is more expensive, we will provide you with a discount on the brochure price.
 If the holiday offered is cheaper, we will refund the price difference.
 If you do not wish to accept the holiday we specifically offer you, you may choose any of our other then available holidays.
 You must pay the applicable price of any such holiday.
-This will mean your paying more if it is more expensive or receiving a refund if it is cheaper or 3) Cancelling or accepting the cancellation in which case you will receive a full and quick refund of all monies you have paid to us.
+This will mean you’re paying more if it is more expensive or receiving a refund if it is cheaper or 3) Cancelling or accepting the cancellation in which case you will receive a full and quick refund of all monies you have paid to us.
 If we have to make a significant change or cancel we will where compensation is appropriate, pay you the compensation payments set out in the table below depending on the circumstances and when the significant change or cancellation is notified to you subject to the following exceptions.
 Compensation will not be payable and no liability beyond offering the above mentioned choices can be accepted where (1) we are forced to make a change or cancel as a result of unusual and unforeseeable circumstances beyond our control, the consequences of which we could not have avoided even with all due care or (2) we have to cancel because the minimum number of bookings necessary for us to operate your holiday has not been reached - we will notify you not less than 4 weeks prior to departure if this is the case.
 No compensation will be payable and the above options will not be available if we cancel as a result of your failure to comply with any requirement of these booking conditions entitling us to cancel (such as paying on time) or where a change is a minor one.
-A change of pick up point to another within a 20 mile radius of your home address will be treated as a minor change.
+A change of pick-up point to another within a 20 mile radius of your home address or Eurotunnel to ferry (or vice versa) for channel crossings will be treated as a minor change.